anajibi/SE-Lab-Exp1/README.md

 ```
 Now, since we have the repo in our local machine, we can start working on it.
 ### 2. Protect the `main` branch
 To do so, we need to go to the repo's settings and then go to the `Branches` section.
-In this section, we need to check the `Protect this branch` checkbox and also
+In this section, we need to check the `Protect this branch` checkbox.
+It will navigate us to a page where we can select the rules we want to apply to this
+branch, we will select the following:
+- Require pull request before merging
+    - Require approval
-the `Lock branch` and `Do not allow bypassing the above settings` and lastly, to apply these rules
+- Do not allow bypassing the above settings

-to the `main` branch, we will type the name `main` in the `Branch name pattern` field.
+And then we will click on the `Save changes` button.
+Now, we have protected the `main` branch.

 ### 3. Create different branches for each feature
 We have 3 features that are independent of each other, these features and their